square-computersetup/square-computersetup.github.io/_pages/password.md

 sidebar:
   nav: "nav-shared"
 ---
 Since we have go/ links working, let's reset your Square password.
+If today isn't your first day at Square, you can skip this page.

 In your browser navigate to go/password

 {% include figure url="/assets/images/password.jpg" image_path="/assets/images/password.jpg" %}